 Projects under active development are sites under construction or sites with appropriate approvals in place which are expected to commence construction in the next six to twelve months.
-Currently, Choice Properties has 14 active developments comprised of 11 retail, 2 industrial and 1 residential projects.
-Upon completion, the projects under active development are expected to deliver a total of 1,915,000 square feet of commercial space (including 972,000 square feet associated with ground leases) and 117,000 square feet comprising 175 units of residential space at Choice Properties' share.
-The Trust has invested a total of \$182.2 million to date and is expected to invest an additional \$296.4 million over the next 12-18 months to complete these projects.
+Currently, Choice Properties has 20 active developments comprised of 18 retail, 1 industrial and 1 residential projects.
+Upon completion, the projects under active development are expected to deliver a total of 1,133,000 square feet of commercial space (including 90,000 square feet associated with ground leases) at Choice Properties' share.
+Choice Properties has invested a total of \$82.7 million to date and is expected to invest an additional \$243.1 million over the next 12-24 months to complete these projects.